 Anthony is the Founder and President of Centino Systems as well as a Pluralsight Author and a Microsoft Data Platform MVP, Linux Expert, and Corporate Problem Solver.
 Anthony designs solutions, deploys the technology, and provides expertise on business system performance, architecture, and security.
 Anthony has a Bachelors and Masters in Computer Science with research publications in high performance/low latency data access algorithms and spatial database systems.

 Course Overview (Music) Hi everyone.
 My name is Anthony Nocentino, enterprise architect and founder of Centino Systems.
 Welcome to my course, Kubernetes Installation and Configuration Fundamentals.
-Are you a system administrator that needs to build and administer a Kubernetes cluster?
+Are you a systems administrator that needs to build and administer a Kubernetes cluster?
 If you do, then this is the course for you.
-First, we'll start off by introducing you to the Kubernetes and the world of deploying container-based applications.
-We'll look closely at Kubernetes architecture including cluster components and networking fundamentals.
-Then we'll look at how to build your own Kubernetes cluster, and we'll look at installation considerations such as deploying on-premises or deploying in the cloud.
-Together, we'll deploy clusters in both scenarios in some demonstrations, and we'll wrap it up with learning how we can interact with our cluster at the command line using kubectl and the basics of application and service deployments in Kubernetes.
+First, we'll start off by introducing you to the Kubernetes and the world of deploying container‑based applications.
+We'll look closely at Kubernetes architecture, including cluster components and networking fundamentals.
+Then we'll look at how to build your own Kubernetes cluster, and we'll look at installation considerations, such as deploying on premises or deploying in the cloud.
+Together, we'll deploy clusters in both scenarios in some demonstrations.
+And we'll wrap it up with learning how we can interact with our cluster at the command line using kubectl and the basics of application and service deployments in Kubernetes.
 At the end of this course, you'll know how to build a Kubernetes cluster, both in local virtual machines and as a managed service with some of the major cloud providers.
 You'll learn what it takes to get an application up and running in your Kubernetes cluster.
 Before beginning this course, you should be familiar with the Linux operating system and administering it at the command line.
-You should have a firm understanding of TCP/IP based networking and also understand the fundamental concepts of containers.
-I hope you will join me on this journey to learn how to build a Kubernetes cluster and deploying container-based applications in Kubernetes in the course, Kubernetes Installation and Configuration Fundamentals.
+You should have a firm understanding of TCP/IP‑based networking and also understand the fundamental concepts of containers.
+I hope you'll join me on this journey to learn how to build a Kubernetes cluster and deploying container‑based applications in Kubernetes in the course, Kubernetes Installation and Configuration Fundamentals.